-Consumer Information Regarding Online Psychotherapy
+Consumer Information Regarding Telehealth

-Notice to California Consumers Regarding Psychotherapy on the Internet
+Notice to California Consumers Regarding Telehealth

 Be a cautious consumer when seeking therapy over the Internet, or by any other means, by doing the following:

 - Verify that the practitioner has a current and valid license in the State of California.
+Your therapist is required to provide you with his or her license or registration number and the type of license or registration when you begin therapy via telehealth.

 - Be sure you understand the fee that you will be charged for the services to be rendered and that you fully understand how and to whom the fee is to be paid.